Abdelrhmangad/azan-app/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+## TODO TASKS
+    1. Make a function to check for the incoming prayer and update UI accordingly
+    2. calculate the remaining time for the next prayer
+    3. Make the list scrollable for other dates
+    4. Adding loading state to the list

+## Bugs
+Some of the bugs I counter while developing:
+- The app doesn't automatically refetch data after mounting -- has to do a save first

 ## For More Info about the types of the most important objects of the app look at the types.ts file

 ## Get started